testdouble/test-smells/README.md

 This repository is designed to serve as a sandbox for exploring a handful of test smells that are common in real-world test suites.

+The examples in this repo go hand-in-hand with an interactive training workshop for developers, testers, & teams who want to improve their testing game.
+If you're interested in bringing this training to your team, please [contact us at Test Double](mailto:hello+testsmells@testdouble.com)!

 ## Getting started

 First, clone the repo, change into its directory, and make sure your